andersjInentri/PVBattery/README.md

 **Summary of existing values for the project**
 Between 14:00 and 15:00 the day before, HA is preparing the following data for each 15 min, the coming day:
-- Timestamp (date and time for the row)
+- **Timestamp** Date and time for the row.
-- Price / kWh in SEK (can be negative but mostly positive.
-It is the variable price and does not include price for the net)
+- **Price / kWh in SEK** The variable price and does not include price for the net.
+Price can be negative but mostly positive.
-- Cloudiness, in percent (Hourly value.
-0 = clear sky, 100 = most cloudy)
+- **Cloudiness in percent** Hourly value.
+0 = clear sky, 100 = most cloudy.
-- Sun elevation (Hourly value.
-The suns vertical elevation from my address)
+- **Sun elevation** Hourly value.
+The suns vertical elevation from my address.
-- Sun azimuth (Hourly value.
-The suns horizontal direction from my hous, think compass direction)
+- **Sun azimuth** Hourly value.
+The suns horizontal direction from my hous, think compass direction.
-- Is daylight (Quarterly Value (another source than Sun Position!).
-Can be 0 or 1)
+- **Is daylight** Quarterly Value (another source than Sun Position!).
+Can be 0 or 1.
-- Power from Solar Panels (Quaterly value that HA writes at the actual time it has happened.
-This means that the value is 0 when the row is created but filled in at the actual date and time it has occured)
+- **Power from Solar Panels** Quaterly value that HA writes at the actual time it has happened.
+This means that the value is 0 when the row is created but filled in at the actual date and time it has occured.

 ## Restriction
 **Note that this file can only be executed between 15:00 and 23:59!** This because next days weather is retrieved 14:00.